 Impacting underground utility lines and other underground structures (and associated loss of business exposure)

 Owned Premises Exposures

-(e.g., batch plants, maintenance shops, quarries, newly acquired properties, etc.)
+For example, owned premises exposures are batch plants, maintenance shops, quarries, newly acquired properties, etc.

 Environmental Liability Insurance